tvlgiao/bc-addons-docs/docs/index.md

-# Documentaton of all BigCommerce Add-ons developed by PapaThemes
+# Documentaton for BigCommerce Add-ons developed by PapaThemes

 ## Table of Contents